w3f/1KC/README.md

 ## Roadmap

-### Stage 1: Pilot
+### Phase 1: Pilot

 *Pilot the program with limited conditions*

 - Discover and understand the bottlenecks of this program.
 - Contributors of varying backgrounds and levels of expertise can submit contributions.
 These contributions will be subject to compliance with established guidelines outlined in this document and high levels of scrutiny.

 The team initially launched the program as a pilot program, where tasks are outlined by Web3 Foundation and made publicly.